Lightbridge-KS/blogdown-lightbridge/content/book/py-notes/index.md

   url: https://github.com/Lightbridge-KS/py-notes
 ---

 I create this notebook as a tool to collect my personalized knowledge of `Python` programming.
-Code in this books came from various places, and some of them was modified by me.
+Code in this books came from various places, and some of them was modified.

 I haven't build any serious Python project, yet, since I found that my first programming language `R` can do most of the task I needed.
 Therefore, this notebook will be a kind of reference to "jog" my memory back when I needed.